$0 Turkey → Netherlands Highly Skilled Migrant Guide — Quick-Start Checklist

 Who This Is For

-- Turkish males under 41 who are factoring military service into their decision (both Netherlands and Germany have Turkish consulate infrastructure for Dovizle Askerlik management, but the Dutch application is faster overall)
+• Turkish males under 41 who are factoring military service into their decision (both countries have Turkish consular channels for Dovizle Askerlik matters; timing depends on the office and application)

 Who This Is NOT For